All Mod Cons: Reception

 In his review for NME, Charles Shaar Murray said that All Mod Cons was "not only several light years ahead of anything they've done before but also the album that's going to catapult the Jam right into the front rank of international rock and roll; one of the handful of truly essential rock albums of the last few years."
 Sounds critic Garry Bushell hailed it as the Jam's "statement of artistic triumph, musical maturation and compositional strength".
 Dave Schulps of Trouser Press stated that "All Mod Cons firmly establishes Paul Weller (and the Jam) as a major talent (and band) for the '80s."
+The Globe and Mail deemed the album "sober, topical rock and roll with a touch of pop tunefulness that sneaks out from the metallic sounds and martial rhythms to add a note of levity".

 NME ranked All Mod Cons as the second best album of 1978 in its end of year review.

 In 2000, Q placed All Mod Cons at number 50 on its list of the "100 Greatest British Albums Ever".
 In 2013, NME ranked All Mod Cons at number 219 on its list of the 500 greatest albums of all time.
 The album is listed in the reference book 1001 Albums You Must Hear Before You Die.

 Track listing

-All songs written by Paul Weller except as noted.
+All songs written by Paul Weller except "David Watts" written by Ray Davies.